An Investment in the Bridge Between Iceland and Greece

 At first glance, it may be easier to count the differences between the countries of Greece and Iceland, than the similarities.
 The weather, culture, and mindset all seem distinct.
 Yet, some strong and unlikely parallels exist, particularly within their art scenes and in the mindset of their artists.

-Recognizing these similarities and connections, members of the artist-run gallery Kling and Bang, along with others, sought to illuminate the parallels as well as the magnetic pull between the contrasts.
+Recognizing these similarities and connections, members of the artist-run gallery Kling and Bang and the artist-run initiative A - DASH in Athens, sought to illuminate the parallels as well as the magnetic pull between the contrasts.
 They organized and established the festival Head2Head, which is set to open in select artist-run spaces across Reykjavík on October 11.
 This is not the first iteration of the festival; it initially took place in Athens from November 5 to 14, 2021.
 During the first half of the festival, over 20 Icelandic artists showcased their work alongside Greek artists in artist-run spaces throughout Athens.
 This time, it will be Greek artists coming to exhibit across Reykjavík.

 But what are these similarities between such different countries, and what happens when their cultures and customs collide?